 Legal Claims Against Estates

 The executor must deal with any legal claims against the estate.
 The estate may pay for legal help during this process.
 Claims can come from left out relatives, spouses or former spouses, creditors to the deceased, dependents of the deceased, etc.

 The last step is a distribution of the estate’s assets to the beneficiaries.
 Beneficiaries may be names as a beneficiary of a specific bequest or gift or they may be the beneficiary of the residue of the estate.
-The residue is everything left that is given as a percentage to certain people.
+The residue is everything left which the estate leaves to beneficiaries as a percentage to certain people of the remaining estate.
 Once distributed, the executor must give a final accounting to all the beneficiaries and close out the estate.
 Any property held as a joint tenant dos not enter the estate and is easily transferred by the surviving joint tenant.

-Our Calgary probate lawyers will help you understand the role of executor both when there is a will and in situations where there is not.
+Managing an estate often includes complicated applications and tough decisions.
+Our Calgary probate lawyers help you understand the role of executor both when there is a will and in situations where there is not.
 Kahane Law Office would be pleased to assist you in all matters relating estate administration.
 You can reach us at 403-225-8810 locally or toll-free at 1-877-225-8817, oremail us directly here today to contact us.